 However, this does not always work – plus there are other operating systems to deal with.
 This is where disk recovery software comes in.
 These third-party programs help greatly in getting you your data back.

-A fine example of this type of software is Data Recovery Pro.
+A fine example of this type of software is Stellar Windows Data Recovery.
 Programmed to be easy-to-use, it also has a small memory footprint – making it unobtrusive and able to work in even the most damaged of systems.
 It’s also quite capable of recovering a wide variety of file types – even e-mail and email attachments.
-Data Recovery Pro even recovers files from freshly formatted or partitioned hard drives.
-With all of these advantage, I have to say that if you’ve got to go for a piece of disk recovery software – I’d recommend using Data Recovery Pro.
+Stellar Windows Data Recovery even recovers files from freshly formatted or partitioned hard drives.
+With all of these advantage, I have to say that if you’ve got to go for a piece of disk recovery software – I’d recommend using Stellar Windows Data Recovery.